Oklahoma vs. Kansas State NCAA Football Odds, Plays and Insights | October 2, 2021

 - So far this year Oklahoma has one win against the spread.

-- This season, the Sooners have just one ATS win in four games as a favorite of 10.5 points or more.
+- The Sooners have been favored by 10.5 points or more four times this season and covered the spread in one of them.

-- Oklahoma's games this year have gone over the point total two times in four opportunities (50%).
+- Oklahoma's games this year have hit the over on two of four set point totals (50%).

-- Oklahoma is 1-2 against the spread and 3-0 overall this season when the team records more than 19.5 points.
+- Oklahoma is 1-2 against the spread and 3-0 overall in games when it records more than 19.5 points.

-- Oklahoma is 1-2 against the spread and 3-0 overall when the team amasses more than 330.3 yards.
+- In games that Oklahoma piles up more than 330.3 yards, the team is 1-2 against the spread and 3-0 overall.

-- The Sooners have turned the ball over three times this season, three fewer than the Wildcats have forced (6).
+- This year, the Sooners have three turnovers, three fewer than the Wildcats have takeaways (6).

 - Find the latest spread and moneyline odds for Oklahoma at SISportsbook.